 I am a Licensed Master Social Worker (LMSW) in the State of New York and currently hold my Clinical Social Work Associate (CSWA) certificate in the State of Oregon.
 I received my Master’s Degree in Social Work from Columbia University with a minor in Law where I studied at Columbia Law School.
 I received my Bachelor’s Degree in Literature from Chapman University.

 Part of what helped me through this time was yoga, the mental and physical affects were astonishing to me and I began to study yoga as a means to assist myself and my clients with unmanageable mental pain.
-I am a certified Yoga Instructor through My Vinyasa Practice and in November I will be attending a 300 hour advanced yoga teacher training through Awakening Yoga Academy in Bali.
 My ultimate goal with my yoga training is to address how trauma lives in our bodies and therefore continues to affect our coping until it is addressed through movement.

 It has been my passion for many years to create a community for first responders and essential workers who have struggled with trauma in the workplace.
-I also want to create a space for advocacy on behalf of essential workers.
+I also want to create a space for advocacy on behalf of essential workers and first responders.